hectorkd/hectorkd/README.md

 I am a full stack developer who loves taking on new and challenging projects.

+In my free time I love travelling, photography and filmmaking.
+As a former gymnast, sport is an important part of my life.
+I also have a keen interest in IoT technology, specifically HomeKit.

 ### What I'm working on

 - Deployed TyperSace, a gamified way to help inprove your typing speed.
 Still in the early stages, plenty more to come.